Alejogb1/job-board/blog-data/does-transcoding-mov-to-mp4-files-consume-excessive-memory-and-cause-heroku-crashes.md

 id: "does-transcoding-mov-to-mp4-files-consume-excessive-memory-and-cause-heroku-crashes"
 ---

-Alright, let’s dive into this.
+, let’s dive into this.
 The question of whether transcoding .mov files to mp4 on Heroku leads to excessive memory consumption and crashes is one I’ve encountered more than a few times across various projects, especially when dealing with user-uploaded media.
-It's not a simple yes or no; it's nuanced and depends heavily on *how* you’re doing the transcoding, and frankly, what your expectations for a dyno’s resource limits are.
+It's not a simple yes or no; it's nuanced and depends heavily on _how_ you’re doing the transcoding, and frankly, what your expectations for a dyno’s resource limits are.

 My experience dates back to my time with a startup focused on user-generated video content; we initially implemented naive approaches to video processing, and it was, shall we say, a learning experience in resource management.
 We saw plenty of those dreaded R15 (Memory quota vastly exceeded) errors from Heroku.
 Essentially, the core of the issue isn't solely the act of transcoding itself, but how the transcoding process is managed in the often constrained environment of a Heroku dyno.